GluuFederation/docs-oxd-prod/3.1.1/sources/oxd-https/start/index.md

 # oxd-https-extension
-The `oxd-https-extension` is a RESTful Jetty based server which accepts `HTTP` calls and redirects them to the `oxd-server`.
+The `oxd-https-extension` is a RESTful Jetty based server which accepts `HTTPS` calls and redirects them to the `oxd-server`.
 If you want to connect apps to your oxd server via `HTTPS`, you can simply start the `oxd-https-extension` after deploying, configuring and starting your `oxd-server`.

 ## Start oxd-https-extension
 First make sure you have installed the oxd package as described [here](https://gluu.org/docs/oxd/3.1.1/install/).